ChrisPritchard/Xelmish/samples/tetris-clone/readme.md

 ## Todo:

-- fix drop and tick overlap
+- DONE fix drop and tick overlap
   - tick should be on a timer, and reset on drop
   - drop should be on key down, or maybe double tick rate
     - DONE onkeydown, onkeyup changing a 'down flag'?